 We have incurred significant costs in the area of research and development, including CRO fees, manufacturing, regulatory and other clinical trial costs, as our primary product candidate Twirla was being developed.
-Net cash used in operating activities was \$6.0 million for the three months ended March 31, 2017 and consisted primarily of a net loss of \$7.5 million which was offset by non-cash stock-based compensation expense of \$0.8 million and a working capital increase of \$0.6 million.
-Net cash used in operating activities was \$6.7 million for the three months ended March 31, 2016 and consisted primarily of a net loss of \$7.3 million which was offset by non-cash stock-based compensation expense of \$0.7 million.
+Net cash used in operating activities was \$11.9 million for the six months ended June 30, 2017 and consisted primarily of a net loss of \$15.0 million which was offset by non-cash stock-based compensation expense of \$1.8 million and a working capital decrease of \$1.0 million.
+Net cash used in operating activities was \$13.0 million for the six months ended June 30, 2016 and consisted primarily of a net loss of \$15.7 million which was offset by non-cash stock based compensation expense of \$1.7 million and a working capital increase of \$1.0 million.
 We began incurring expenses for the clinical development of AG200-SP in the third quarter of 2016.
 We have decided to postpone the planned Phase 2 clinical trial for AG200-SP and will continue to evaluate the timing for initiating dosing of subjects for the planned Phase 2 clinical trial, which is dependent on financial and other capital resources.
+The decreased clinical development expenses are being offset by increased commercial n 1 2 Т development and commercial manufacturing expenses which will continue to increase as we prepare for the commercialization of Twirla.